openownership/data-standard/docs/examples/index.rst

 `Example JSON <https://github.com/openownership/data-standard/tree/0.4.0/examples/tecido.json>`__

 | **20th January 2019**
-| Tecido is registered with one person as owner and director.
+| Tecido is registered with one person as beneficial owner, legal owner and director.
 |
 | **25th September 2021**
 | 60% of shares are transferred to a corporate trustee company, Shear Trust.